kmkamilkhel/Ecological-Informatics/ReadMe.md

   - Calculate UHI intensity as the difference between urban and rural LST.
   - Visualize UHI intensity maps.
   - Export UHI maps to `/UHI_Data`.

+### 4. Hotspot Analysis
+- Perform hotspot analysis in **ArcGIS Pro**:
+  - Use the **Getis-Ord Gi*** statistic to identify clusters of high (hotspots) and low (cool spots) LST values.
+  - Classify results into thermal zones based on confidence levels (e.g., Tier-1 to Tier-3).
+  - Generate raster and vectorized maps of thermal hotspots and cool spots.
+- Export results as raster and shapefiles to the `/Hotspot_Analysis` folder.

 ## Input Parameters
 - **Cities:**